brem02/Udacity_Project_1/C1 - Azure Infrastructure Operations/project/starter_files/README.md

 Prepare with Terraform:
 -----------------------
-The terraform file creates these resources listed below: resource group virtual network subnet
+The terraform file creates the following resources: resource group virtual network subnet